Take a look at the new two-story Taco Bell Defy

 This Taco Bell has four drive-thru lanes, each of which serves a different purpose.
 There are lines for customers who preorder their Crunchwrap Supremes and Quesaritos ahead of time on the Taco Bell app, a spot for delivery drivers to pull up and quickly grab orders made with third-party partners, and then a single traditional drive-thru lane.

 But there's a twist – a drive-thru attendant isn't handing you your food through a window.
-Instead, orders are dropped down to your car.
+Instead, orders are lowered down to your car.

+"The guest comes in, they pull up to the arrival monitor and they scan their phone.
+It checks in for orders prepared and assigns it to a lane.
+Once the order is assigned to the lane, we just verify the customer's name, we lift up the top of the lift, put the food in, push the two buttons and it's on its way," explained Jarret Persons, regional manager for Border Foods.

 Minneapolis-based Vertical Works designed a proprietary lift that lowers food from the second-story kitchen, located above the drive-thru line, down to your car.
 The goal is to keep service times to two minutes or less by using digital check-in screens and two-way audio between customers and employees.